gmdelc66/primalitytest/README.md

 Test the primality of numbers ( non probabilistic test)  and now factor with BRENT_POLLARD AND SKOLLMAN's SIQS Implementation

+This library has evolved from a primality test to a factorization engine, so i hope you enjoy the results.
+It can factor very quickly and uses a few different methods for factoring and is a great alternative to sympy's factorint

 This is a non probabilistic primality test.
 It peforms fermat's test from the bitlength of the number down to 2.
 It then uses my algorithim to determine whether a number is composed of small primes.
 If the fermat tests fail, then a prime should be found using my algorithm in the numer itself.
 If not the number